Introduction

 Using for loops in PowerShell can save time and effort when automating tasks.
 By setting up the loop correctly, you can quickly and easily perform the same action on multiple items.

-For example, if you wanted to delete all files in a folder, you could use the following command:
+Here’s a simple example.
+If you wanted to delete all files in a folder, you could write a command like this:

 For ($i=0; $i -lt $array.Length; $i++) {